claesmnyberg/logexecve/README.md

 ## How to build
 1. Merge source into /usr/src/sys
-2. Compile and install new kernel
+2. Compile new kernel
 3. Compile logex by running make

 ## How to install
 1. Copy kernel to /bsd
-2. Copy logex binary to /bin
+2. Copy logex binary to /bin/logex

 ## Usage